ArNz8o8/MegaHAL---ArNz/Readme.txt

 MegaHAL module for eggdrop
-Version 3.5
+Version 4.1
-By Jason Hutchens and Zev ^Baron^ Toledano (megahal2 at thelastexit dot net)
+By Jason Hutchens and Zev ^Baron^ Toledano (megahal2 at thelastexit dot net) and ArNz|8o8

 Artificially Intelligent conversation with learning capability and psychotic personality.